bencoveney/CsgoRankingsGraph/README.md

 ------------
 To install all dependencies run `npm install`.

-To scrape the data run `npm run load`.
+To scrape the data run `npm run loader_all`.
 This will download all rankings listed in `loader.ts`.

 To build the website code run `npm run test`.